-The Board of Directors of G1 Therapeutics, Inc. is soliciting your proxy to vote at the 2022 annual meeting of stockholders to be held at the Company's offices at 700 Park Offices Drive, Research Triangle Park, NC 27709, on Thursday, June 23, 2022, at 7:30 a.m.
+The Board of Directors of G1 Therapeutics, Inc. is soliciting your proxy to vote at the 2023 annual meeting of stockholders to be held at the Company's offices at 700 Park Offices Drive, Research Triangle Park, NC 27709, on Thursday, June 15, 2023, at 7:30 a.m.
 ET and any adjournments of the meeting, which we refer to as the annual meeting.
 The proxy statement along with the accompanying Notice of Annual Meeting of Stockholders, which we refer to as the Notice, summarizes the purposes of the meeting and the information you need to know to vote at the annual meeting.

-We have made available to you on the Internet or have sent you this proxy statement, the Notice of Annual Meeting of Stockholders, the proxy card and a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2021, because you owned shares of G1 Therapeutics, Inc. common stock on the record date.
-We intend to commence distribution of the proxy materials to stockholders on or about April 28, 2022.
+We have made available to you on the Internet or have sent you this proxy statement, the Notice, the proxy card, and a copy of our Annual Report on Form 10-K for the fiscal year ended December 31, 2022, because you owned shares of G1 Therapeutics, Inc. common stock on the record date.
+We intend to commence distribution of the proxy materials to stockholders on or about April 26, 2023.